Zuehlke/machines-code-people/articles/aprg.md

 - Quality Attribute Requirements specifying the qualities required from the resulting system
 - Architectural Decisions as a record of options and explicit decisions to fulfil the given requirements

 In the following we consider mainly the system and application architectures.
-An extension of the approach to requirements and decisions requires further research beyond what we have implemented so far.
+An extension of the approach to requirements and decisions requires further research beyond what we have implemented so far in [Structurizr.InfrastructureAsCode].

 ## Architectural Erosion and the Model-Code Gap
 Architectural erosion is the divergence of the architecture model from the source code and infrastructure that actually implements the model.
 It results in a model-code gap and usually happens stepwise during iterative and incremental development and maintenance of a system.
 The code and infrastructure evolves, but the architecture model is not kept in sync.
 After some time we end up with a model that describes the system as it was meant in the beginning but not as it is actually implemented and delivered.